ArbiterSports

-Arbiter (formerly ArbiterSports) is a sports and school activity management software company that provides scheduling, registration, payment, and eligibility solutions for athletic departments, school districts, and officiating organizations.
+Arbiter (formerly ArbiterSports) is an American software company that develops and provides digital tools for K–12 athletics and activities management.
+The company serves schools, districts, state athletic associations, governing bodies, leagues, conferences, assignors, and officials across the United States.
+Arbiter’s products include registration, payments, scheduling, facilities management, eligibility tracking, officiating assignments, and athletic websites, along with Arbiter 360, a compliance and oversight platform used by state associations.
+Originally focused on officiating management software, the company expanded through product development and acquisitions to support a broader range of K–12 operational needs.
 The company is based in Sandy, Utah.

+In 2020, Arbiter acquired FamilyID, and in 2025 it acquired rSchoolToday and BigTeams, expanding its capabilities in registration, scheduling, facilities coordination, and community engagement for K–12 schools and districts.
 In 2025, the company rebranded from ArbiterSports to Arbiter to reflect its expanded role beyond officiating technology.

 History

+Founding

 The Arbiter assigning system was created in 1984 by Advanced Business Technology, at the request of the Utah High School Activities Association, who hired ABT to build a computerized method of assigning sports officials to matches and managing their assignments.
 Known as TheArbiter, the software was originally released on the MS-DOS platform, then for Microsoft Windows in 1997.
 Arbiter was released as a web application in 2003, known as TheArbiter.NET.
 Dave Yeast, former National Coordinator of Baseball Umpires for the NCAA, has served as the firm's vice president of officiating education.

-Acquisition by the NCAA
+2008: Acquisition by the NCAA

 Arbiter was acquired by the NCAA in September 2008.
 The NCAA said their purpose in the acquisition, along with their acquisition of eOfficials LLC the same month, was to improve the quality and consistency of officiating at all levels of play.

+2020 Family ID Acquisition

+In February 2020, ArbiterSports acquired the online registration platform FamilyID, extending its product suite into student registration and program management for schools and community organizations.

 2020 data breach

 Arbiter experienced a data breach in 2020 and was charged with a class action lawsuit.
-The court did not favor any decisions and a settlement was reached upon by all the parties involved for $26 million USD in 2021.
+The court did not favor any decisions and a settlement was reached upon by all the parties involved in 2021.

+2021-Present

+2025 Changes from ArbiterSports to Arbiter

+The company rebranded from ArbiterSports to Arbiter, reflecting its broader mission to serve all aspects of K–12 operations and unifying its product suite under a single brand identity.

+2025 NFHS Partnership Announcement

+In June 2025, the National Federation of State High School Associations named Arbiter its “official and exclusive event, game and team scheduling partner” under a multi-year agreement.

+Ownership and acquisitions

+Arbiter is a privately held company headquartered in Sandy, Utah.
+It operates under Intermountain Sports Group and, in 2025, received a majority investment from the private equity firm Accel-KKR, which specializes in software and technology companies.